Ariana Arseneault

 Ariana Arseneault (born 15 June 2002) is a Canadian tennis player.

-She has a career-high WTA singles ranking of 428, achieved on 28 August 2025, and a best doubles ranking of world No. 111, achieved on 14 July 2025.
+She has a career-high singles ranking by the WTA of 352, achieved on 3 August 2026, and a best doubles ranking of world No. 111, achieved on 14 July 2025.

-Arseneault played college tennis at the University of Georgia before transferring to Auburn University.
+Arseneault played college tennis at the University of Georgia, before transferring to Auburn University.

 Career

-Partnering Mia Kupres, Arseneault won the 2024 Championnats Banque Nationale de Granby, defeating Liang En-shuo and Park So-hyun in the final.
-The pair were also runners-up at the 2024 Dow Tennis Classic, losing to second seeds Emily Appleton and Maia Lumsden in the final.
+Partnering Mia Kupres, Arseneault won the 2024 Championnats de Granby, defeating Liang En-shuo and Park So-hyun in the final.
+The pair were also runners-up at the 2024 Midland Tennis Classic, losing in the final to second seeds Emily Appleton and Maia Lumsden.